• Skip to primary navigation

 These koftes freeze very well so don’t be afraid of making a big batch!
 I usually freeze the meatballs after having cooked them.
 To freeze them, place the koftes on a baking tray lined with baking parchment and place the tray in the freezer for 2 hours.
 When the koftes are frozen solid you can place them in a plastic container (or a freezer bag to save space).
 You can keep them in the freezer for up to 4 months.

 To reheat the frozen koftes, first, thaw them overnight in the fridge.
-Then place them in a single layer on a baking tray or in a baking dish lined with parchment paper and cover with aluminum foil (to keep the meatballs moist).
+Then place them in a single layer on a baking tray or a baking dish lined with parchment paper and cover with aluminum foil (to keep the meatballs moist).
 Reheat the koftes in a preheated oven at 150°C (300°F) for 15 minutes or until warm through.
 My dad’s trick to check if it’s hot enough is to prick a meatball with the blade of a knife and to feel if it’s hot enough with the tip of his tongue.

 You can also prepare the koftes in advance.
-Make the beef mixture, shape the koftes and keep them in the fridge covered with plastic wrap for up to 24h.
+Make the beef mixture, shape the koftes and keep them in the fridge covered with plastic wrap for up to 24 hours.
 Don’t wait longer than that before cooking them for food safety reasons.

 Print